-Kids explore creativity, curiosity, and self-expression through guided thinking journeys inspired by history’s greatest minds.
+Kids explore creativity, curiosity, and self-expression to understand themselves, the community, and the world through guided thinking journeys inspired by global cultures and art history.

 Ask Big Questions